General Terms and Conditions

 3.1.2.
 Digital Banking Platform Access.
 If you are accessing the Platform through a Financial Institution Partner: (i) you must have an active account with the Financial Institution Partner; (ii) you may access the Platform through the partner's digital banking interface; (iii) your access may be subject to the partner's authentication methods; (iv) single sign-on (SSO) may be available through your partner's platform; and (v) your access may be terminated if you close your partner account.

-3.1.3.
+3.1.4.
 Account Usage and Security.
 A Platform account may be accessed by a single individual or multiple authorized users in the case of joint accounts.
 For joint accounts: (i) each account holder will have separate login credentials; (ii) both account holders have full access to account features; (iii) account holders share responsibility for account security and activity; and (iv) joint account features and access may vary based on your Financial Institution Partner.

-3.1.4.
+3.1.5.
 Security Responsibilities.
 Regardless of account type, each account holder is responsible for: (i) maintaining the confidentiality of their login information; (ii) all activities that occur under their credentials; (iii) notifying us immediately of any unauthorized use; and (iv) keeping their account information current and accurate.

 3.2.
 Linking Financial Accounts.

 3.2.1.
 Eligible Accounts.
 You may link financial accounts to use certain Platform features, including: (i) bank accounts; (ii) credit cards; (iii) debit cards; and (iv) other eligible payment methods.
+Your Financial Institution Partner and its digital banking provider may share data from your financial accounts to use the Platform.

 3.2.2.
 Account Requirements.
 The following requirements apply to linked accounts: (i) all linked accounts must be in your name; (ii) joint accounts may only be linked if you are one of the account holders; (iii) you may not link accounts belonging to others; (iv) you must have authority to use any account you link; and (v) we may verify account ownership at any time.